da-truely/cc-ransac-reconstruction-step/README.md

   Runs inside CloudCompare’s Python plugin.
 It walks the selected entity tree recursively, finds supported reconstructed shapes, reads their parameters and transformation history, and writes one JSON export.

 - `json_to_step.py`
   Runs from the command line.
-It reads the exported JSON and rebuilds each shape as a separate STEP entity so that parts can later be hidden or inspected individually in downstream CAD software.
+It reads the exported JSON and rebuilds each shape as a separate, parametric STEP entity so that parts can later be hidden or inspected individually in downstream CAD software.

 The current pipeline keeps the object orientation and placement from CloudCompare.
 For planar primitives, the script builds a rectangular face instead of a mathematical infinite plane, because STEP export must be finite.